neerajww/da213/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Python Programming

+This is a collection of material you will be covering in this course.
+The book is under construction.
+Please don't get annoyed of the nonsense text.

-This is a small sample book to give you a feel for how book content is structured.
+small sample book to give you a feel for how book content is structured.

 :::{note}